advancedroboticsaws/angel/README.md

 			```
 			rostopic pub /cmd_wheel_angularVel angelbot/WheelCmd "speed1: 0.0 speed2: 0.0 driverstate: false"
 			```
-			After you finish checking, enter `ctrl + c` to exit.
+			Enter `ctrl + c` to exit.

-5. If you finish all the steps, type `ctrl + c` on all the termianl you opened to exit.
+5. If you finished all the steps, type `ctrl + c` on all the termianl you opened to exit.

 <p align="right">
 <b><img src="doc/AR.png" alt="AR">End of base driving test</b>